driannaude/station-alpha-fe-challenge/apps/bug-hunting/questions.md

 - Implement accessibility testing and ARIA compliance checks.
 - Add input validation patterns and constraints as standard practice for all forms.

-4. **Learning**: What was the most challenging or interesting aspect of this bug-hunting exercise?
+## 5. **Learning**: What was the most challenging or interesting aspect of this bug-hunting exercise?

-   Hadn't worked with turborepo before so was treading lightly and ensuring I wasn't at fault during the issues with the environment setup, and rechecking every app within the workspace to ensure upgrades wouldn't break it.
+The trickiest part was working with Turborepo for the first time while trying not to break everything else in the workspace.
+Had to be pretty careful about dependency updates and build config changes since they could cascade across all the apps.

+What I found interesting was how the bugs existed at different levels - some were obvious TypeScript errors, others were deeper issues like state mutation antipatterns or build toolchain version mismatches.
+Dev environments can sometimes hide fundamental problems until you dig into each layer systematically like this!